100+ Best Things to do in LA | The Ultimate Bucket List

-One of the most fun things to do in LA at night is to see a show at the Hollywood Bowl.
+Another fun thing to do in LA at night is to see a show at the Hollywood Bowl.
 Located in the Hollywood Hills, the Hollywood Bowl has been a performance venue since 1922 and one of the top 10 live music venues in the US.
-This is where you'll see LA entertainment at its finest.
+This is where you’ll see LA entertainment at its finest.

 Seeing a show here is a fun Los Angeles experience.
 There is every kind of music genre that performs on the stage at the Hollywood Bowl, so whatever your music preference, you’ll probably find a show that will interest you.